Penalties for Driving Without Insurance in Texas

 So, if you have been keeping track, the costs of driving without insurance in Texas have gone from hundreds to possibly thousands of dollars in fines, fees, and additional expenses.
 Compare these numbers to the cost of actually keeping your policy up-to-date and suddenly dropping your insurance doesn’t seem like such a good idea.

-So far we have only discussed the financial and other consequences that will be imposed on you by the State of Texas for driving without insurance.
-What we haven’t mentioned is the devastating costs you will face if you get into an accident that is your fault.
+The first part of the post only outlines the financial and other consequences that will be imposed on you by the State of Texas for driving without insurance.
+What has not been mentioned is the devastating costs you will face if you get into an accident that is your fault.
 In Texas, you can be held 100 percent liable for any and all physical injuries and property damage resulting from a vehicle accident that you have caused.
-And that is true whether you have insurance or not.
 Think of what those costs could be: thousands, hundreds of thousands, maybe more.

 An uninsured driver could see a lifetime of accumulated assets disappear in an instant.

 Now it is time to ask yourself if saving a little money per month by dropping your auto insurance is worth the risk.
-I suppose it’s also time to bring back our parachute analogy.
+I suppose it’s also time to bring back the parachute analogy.
 Driving without insurance in Texas is a bit like jumping from a plane without a chute.
 If you do it, you are bound to crash.
+Proper coverage is an inexpensive way to protect yourself in case of unforeseen accidents.